What is Xylitol?

 What are the symptoms of xylitol poisoning?

-Symptoms of xylitol toxicity develop rapidly, usually within 15-30 minutes of consumption.
+Symptoms of xylitol poisoning develop rapidly, usually within 15-30 minutes of consumption.
 Signs of hypoglycemia may include any or all of the following:

-- Incoordination or difficulty walking or standing (walking like drunk)
+- Lack of coordination or difficulty walking or standing

 - Depression or lethargy